Reaching “on-the-ground practitioners”

 During the week we heard the stories of Taylor & Francis authors who have found success in achieving their publishing goals through open access; whether that’s making new connections, attracting media coverage, advancing their research career, or reaching a broader readership.

-We spoke to Professor Pamela Snow, Author of ‘Elizabeth Usher Memorial Lecture: Language is literacy is language – Positioning speech-language pathology in education policy, practice, paradigms and polemics’ in the International Journal of Speech-Language Pathology, which gained an impressive 5,780 downloads and an Altmetric score of 87.*
+We spoke to Professor Pamela Snow, author of ‘Elizabeth Usher Memorial Lecture: Language is literacy is language – Positioning speech-language pathology in education policy, practice, paradigms and polemics’ in the International Journal of Speech-Language Pathology, which has gained an impressive 9,132 downloads and an Altmetric attention score of 111.*

 “My research is concerned with early oral language skills and vulnerability in childhood and adolescence.”

 To that end, I have been working with particularly at-risk groups, such as young people in youth justice, those in state care, and those living and learning in socio-economically disadvantaged communities.
 Oral language is important in its own right, as the means by which we navigate the business of everyday life, and it is also the basis for the transition to literacy in the early years of school.
 Learning how to read draws heavily on a child’s expressive and receptive language skills, e.g. vocabulary, phonemic awareness, narrative language abilities, and mastery of syntax.

 “Not making the transition to literacy in the early years of school dooms many people to a life on the social and economic margins, so it is important both individually, and at a public health level.”

 This paper is based on an invited keynote presentation at a Speech Pathology Australia Conference in 2015.
 The keynote was a “call to arms” to speech-language pathologists to engage more assertively on the issue of early literacy instruction, so that we have fewer “instructional casualties”, and specialist speech-language pathology clinical services are directed to those children and adolescents who most need and can benefit from them.